A-JMinor/Robust-SMILES-and-CAS-Generator-from-Chemical-Names/README.md

 ## Features

 - **Automated structure assignment** from raw or inconsistent chemical names.
-- **Intelligent name cleaning and normalization:** Handles underscores, concatenated names, apostrophes, and other data quirks.
+- **Intelligent name cleaning and normalization:** Handles underscores, concatenated names, apostrophes, misplaced/extra spaces, ambiguous commas, and other data quirks.
-- **Systematic variant generation:** Increases match rate by considering multiple spellings and arrangements of each name.
+- **Combinatorial variant generation:** Systematically increases match rate by considering multiple spellings, punctuation, core-group swaps, and suffix splitting for each name.
 - **Multi-tiered lookup:** Queries multiple authoritative sources (PubChem REST, PubChemPy, and OPSIN) in order of reliability.
 - **Comprehensive traceability:** Records the exact method, variant, and lookup status for each assignment.